wiesi69/homebridge-sensorhub/README.md

 This is just a hobby project.
 My programming skills are a little bit rusty, so with this project I just want to learn a little bit about TypeScript and node.js and how to use git/github.

-BUT it works, so feel free to use it or to improve it.
+Having sad that, the code works and can be used and maybe will improve over time.

-## Installgion
+## Installation
 To install Homebridge SensorHub:
 - Follow the instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) to install Node.js and Homebridge
-- Install the Homebridge Sensorhub with [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x) or install manually by:
+- Install the Homebridge Sensorhub with [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x) or install manually:
   ```
   $ sudo npm -g i homebridge-sensorhub
   ```

-- Edit `config.json` and add the `SensorHub` platform.
-Minimum configuration looks like this:
+- Add `SensorHub` as platform to your `config.json` like this:

     ```
     {